-Lists of taxpayers and assessed value are reported for the ten highest assessed taxpayers statewide and for each county.
+The Top Ten Taxpayer Report is a list of taxpayers and assessed value who are reported as the ten highest assessed taxpayers statewide and for each county.

 See http://tax.nv.gov/LocalGovt/PolicyPub/ArchiveFiles/Top Ten Taxpayers/.

 REAL PROPERTY TRANSFER TAX REPORTS